microsoft/PowerToys/doc/devdocs/localization.md

 ```
 <EmbeddedResource Include="Properties\Resources.*.resx" />
 ```

+**Note:** Building with localized resources may cause a build warning `Referenced assembly 'mscorlib.dll' targets a different processor` which is a VS bug.
+More details can be found [here](https://github.com/microsoft/PowerToys/issues/7269).

 **Note:** If a project needs to be migrated from XAML resources to resx, the easiest way to convert the resources would be to change to format to `=` separates resources by either manually (by Ctrl+H on a text editor), or by a script, and then running [`resgen`](https://docs.microsoft.com/en-us/dotnet/framework/tools/resgen-exe-resource-file-generator#Convert) on `Developer Command Prompt for VS` to convert it to resx format.
 ```